canyalniz/rl_mldl_25/README.md

 [Train](train.py) and [test](test.py) the vanilla policy gradient method REINFORCE with or without baselines.
 The model used for REINFORCE is [here](agent.py).
 ### PPO
 #### Folder Structure
 Before you run any PPO related scripts, you must first create a dedicated `logs & models` directory.
 By default this is assumed to be a folder named `logs_and_models` in the same directory as the scripts.
-This will be populated by dedicated folders for each run and will hold the produced models as well as logs regarding training and evaluation.
+This will be populated by dedicated folders for each run and will hold the produced model as well as logs regarding training and evaluation.

+Due to the convention of StableBaselines3 Monitor logs we have one model per run for our use case.

 For hyperparameter optimization the script expects there to be a dedicated folder called `optuna_studies` in the same directory as itself.